chmgui/flexcreo/README.md

 * Denials over time of each of the Creo license features found in the log file.

-The following temporary json files are created each time FlexSolidworks is run:
+The following temporary json files are created each time FlexCreo is run:
 * log_file_name.json:  Each "line" in this file represents a check-in and check-out of a license by a user.
 * feature_name.json: This file contains the co-ordinates used to plot the usage dand denials graphs.